Treating Mental Health Conditions

 Pre-authorization is key

-1. Use the preauthorization form to request authorization to provide services.
+1. For claims covered by L&I, contact the claim manager or use the downloadable preauthorization form for authorization to provide services.

 2. When you receive your authorization, check the authorized dates of service.
 If they are different from what you expected, contact the claim manager immediately.
 Do not provide services beyond the authorized dates.

-3. Request an extension 2 weeks before the end of the currently authorized period to reduce the possibility of a disruption in care.
+3. Request an extension two weeks before the end of the currently authorized period to reduce the possibility of a disruption in care.

 4. Additional treatment is more likely to be authorized if your notes/reports clearly show the injured worker is improving as a result of the therapy.